AMReX-Astro/Castro/docs_new/source/Introduction.rst

 Units and Conventions
 =====================

- works in CGS units unless otherwise specified.
+Castro works in CGS units unless otherwise specified.
 Table \ `[table:units] <#table:units>`__ shows some of the common symbols / names used
 throughout the code documentation and papers.